Trolleybuses in South Lancashire: Depots

-Company Reputation and Unique Practices
+Company reputation and unique practices

 This was an efficient service but with less intensive frequencies than might be encountered in more urban trolleybus systems.
 The system was held to employ eccentric practices not encountered on other British trolleybus systems.
 For example some span wires were secured to convenient trees in the Boothstown area after the failure of traction poles through rust.
 Occasional use of live but insulated DC trailing cables (jump leads) in the street supervised by SLT staff when trolleybuses had to be manoeuvred or turned short of their usual terminus during Whitsuntide religious processions was also confined to this company.

 Amongst transport historians and enthusiasts South Lancashire Transport also gained several unique reputations during its operations.
 For example, utilising its equipment to the maximum.
 Some of the original vehicles from 1930 were still in service on the very last day (31 August 1958).
 In addition, several overhead wiring bracket arm supports in the Leigh and Bamfurlong areas remained throughout the life of the system at the gauge of 18 inches (the gauge of the original 1930 installation) and were never upgraded to the standard 24 inches throughout the life of the system.
 Both gauges could be seen at several places on the system on opposite sides of the same road, for example in Atherton at the bifurcation of the Bolton and Farnworth services and at the curve leading from Partington Lane to the main A6 road at Swinton.

-Overhead Layout and Construction
+Overhead layout and construction

 Eschewing the use of outside contractors and modern overhead practices, the company also installed its own overhead (based on tramway practice) and this made for some awkward vehicle road-positioning at times.
 Sometimes the traction wires were not adjusted even after new road alignments had been constructed.
 Overhead line work on the SLT system also included the retention and use of two of the original detached reversing triangles to the very last day of the system - although other original detached triangles had been converted during the war to assist in the blackout.
 The detached triangles proved difficult in the dark and to avoid too much pole shifting, gravity reversing on advantageous camber would sometimes be carried out by SLT crews at both Boothstown and Sandhole colliery in preference to connecting to the detached reversing triangles.